-Now, there is no trip to Mexico in sight but we got you excited about trying this delicious drink?
+Now, there is no trip to Mexico in sight but we got you excited about trying this delicious summer drink?
 No problem!
-Simply ake you own spicy “cold beer” cocktail with this original recipe:
+Simply make your own spicy “cold beer” cocktail with our original recipe below.

 Sign up for our newsletter and get the best of SunnySideCircus in your inbox!